umsh1ume/todoApp/README.md

 * Download/clone the repo
 * Run `npm install`
+* Download angular libs in client folder if not downloaded
 * Run `gulp` and navigate to `http://localhost:3000` to view the app

 ### Tutorial